Heat Shrink Tubing – Use of heat shrink tubing

 What are the most important parameters for the right choice of heat shrink tubing?

-Minimum shrinkage temperature:
+Minimum shrink temperature:

 Not all heat shrink tubing shrinks at the same temperature.
-It largely depends on the type of material and also the wall thickness.
+It largely depends on the type of material and also wall thickness.

-In conclusion, our heat shrink tubing is widely used in wiring harness assembly.
+In conclusion, our heat shrink tubing is therefore widely used in wiring harness assembly.
 Heat shrink tubing can also be used for insulation, cable identification, mechanical protection and thus also for aesthetic design.

-Good when using heat shrink tubing
+Good at Use of heat shrink tubing accordingly

-Read our new catalogue
+To our new catalogue

 How to shrink heat shrink tubing?